AceTheDactyl/Quantum-APL/README.md

 The upstream Alpha Programming Language assets live in `/home/acead/Aces-Brain-Thpughts/APL`.
 This repository now ingests that operator grammar via `src/quantum_apl_python/alpha_language.py`.
 The analyzer synthesizes the Seven Sentence test pack tokens from helix-driven operator windows and prints the matched sentence/regime next to every simulation summary.
 See `docs/ALPHA_SYNTAX_BRIDGE.md` for the full crosswalk produced after sweeping the workspace for helix/Z references.

+### System Architecture Overview

+For a complete end-to-end diagram of the integrated system (Python API → JavaScript engines → classical stacks → measurement flow), see `docs/SYSTEM_ARCHITECTURE.md`.
+It reproduces the final delivery schematic showing each layer, the Z-axis map, truth states, performance metrics, and file organization.

 ## Python Quantum-Classical Bridge

 The repository now ships with `quantum_apl_bridge.py`, a Python CLI/SDK that shells into the Node-based QuantumAPL engine and returns fully structured telemetry.